weknow-network/Weknow.Cypher.Builder/README.md

 ## Goals
 Cypher Builder aim to be developer friendly library for cypher query.
-It bring as match intellisense & cypher correction as it can while keeping the Cypher expression readable.
+It bring as match intellisense & cypher correction as it can while keeping the Cypher expression readable and well documented.

 When this library evolve over time, we consider:
 - Source code generation which will provide a type-safe parameters